annotation/text-fabric/tf/docs/about/clientmanual.md

-The idea for this app came out of a discussion of [Cody Kingham](https://www.linkedin.com/in/cody-kingham-1135018a) and me about how we could make a simple but usable search interface for people that need to get hands on with a Text-Fabric corpus.
+The idea for this app came out of a discussion of [Cody Kingham](https://www.linkedin.com/in/cody-kingham-1135018a) and me about how we could make a simple but usable search interface for people that need to get hands on with a TF corpus.

-Given that we have the corpus data at our finger tips through Text-Fabric, but that TF-Query (`tf.about.searchusage`) does not cover over all use cases, and requires installing Python, we adopted the approach to assemble data and power a simple Javascript program with it.
+Given that we have the corpus data at our finger tips through TF, but that TF Query (`tf.about.searchusage`) does not cover over all use cases, and requires installing Python, we adopted the approach to assemble data and power a simple JavaScript program with it.

 The first implementation of these idea was funded by [Prof. Geoffrey Khan](https://www.ames.cam.ac.uk/people/professor-geoffrey-khan),